jbweinstock/Sbal_reproduction/README.md

 Source code is here https://flaterco.com/files/xtide/xtide-2.15.5.tar.xz
 You will need to create an environment variable HFILE_PATH that should have the path to the harmonics directory that is in the tide folder.

-The intertidal temperature model (NOAH) is in NOAH_LSM The source code is NoahTest_v1.91.f (in NOAH_LSM)
+The Noah Land Surface Temperature model software is available for download from https://ral.ucar.edu/model/unified-noah-lsm.
+This study used NoahTest_v1.91
-If you want to run it on a Mac or Linux box, you will need to compile the source code with a fortran compiler like gfortran.
+If you want to run the model on a Mac or Linux box, you will need to compile the source code with a fortran compiler like gfortran.

 The MetData directory includes only data for the year 2000.
 You can download other years from https://downloads.psl.noaa.gov/Datasets/NARR/monolevel/